PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Encounters/Boromar Gang Campsite.md

 	- Professor ir'Torn was seen traveling through [[Shavalant]] on his way to Sharn, suspected to have a powerful artifact
 - **Map to Shavalant**
 	- Found in saddlebags
-	- A basic map of Khorvaire, with marked-out distances (800 miles) leading to Shavalant, which is circled
+	- A basic map of Khorvaire, with marked-out distances (700 miles) leading to Shavalant, which is circled.
-	- At the top is scribbled "Horseback = 6 days"
+	- At the top is scribbled "Horseback = 6 days" & "Lightning rail = 27 hours"